Discrete Approximate Circle Bundles: Background And Problem Statement

 \subsection{Our Contributions}

 Here we summarize our contributions: \\

-\begin{enumerate} \item We define notions of discrete approximate circle bundles and local trivializations and show how these relate to other well-studied objects such as discrete approximate \v{C}ech cocycles.
-Building on results of~\cite{Tinarrage2022} and~\cite{Euclidean_Vector_Bundles}, we give conditions under which a discrete approximate circle bundle can be meaningfully identified with a true class of circle bundles. \\
+\begin{enumerate} \item We define notions of discrete approximate circle bundles (Definition~\ref{def: disc appr CB}) in terms of approximate local trivializations (Definition~\ref{def: disc local triv}), and show how these relate to other well-studied objects such as discrete approximate \v{C}ech cocycles (Proposition~\ref{prop: triv to cocycle}).
+Building on results of~\cite{Tinarrage2022} and~\cite{Euclidean_Vector_Bundles}, we give conditions under which a discrete approximate circle bundle can be meaningfully identified with a true class of circle bundles (Theorem~\ref{thm: disc CB to true}).

-\item We show that every true circle bundle is uniquely characterized by an orientation class and a twisted Euler class, and provide an algorithm for computing these classes from a family of discrete approximate local trivializations.
-We further introduce a metric on each space of discrete approximate local trivializations and show that two trivializations which are sufficiently close produce the same characteristic classes.
-In particular, we prove that if a discrete approximate local trivialization is sufficiently close to a true one, the characteristic classes obtained from our algorithm are the same. \\
+\item We show that every true circle bundle is uniquely characterized up to isomorphism by an orientation class and a twisted Euler class (Theorem~\ref{prop: general class thm}), and provide an algorithm for computing these classes from a system of discrete approximate local trivializations (Algorithm~\ref{alg:CharClasses}).
+We further introduce a metric on each space of discrete approximate local trivializations and show that two trivializations which are sufficiently close produce the same characteristic classes (Corollary~\ref{cor: char of true bundle}).
+In particular, we prove that if a discrete approximate local trivialization is sufficiently close to a true one, the characteristic classes obtained from our algorithm are the same (Corollary~\ref{prop: algorithm computes classes}). \\

-\item Given a discrete approximate circle bundle over a base space $B$ and an open cover $\mathcal{U}$ for $B$, we introduce a weights filtration on the nerve complex $\mathcal{N}(\mathcal{U})$ and a corresponding notion of persistence for characteristic class representatives.
-We then propose a scheme for coordinatization and dimensionality reduction which produces a map from the dataset to the total space of the associated bundle $V(2,d)\times_{O(2)}\mathbb{S}^{1}$, where $V(2,d)$ denotes the Stiefel manifold of 2-planes in $\mathbb{R}^{d}$.
-Our pipeline can be tuned to be compatible with any stage of the weights filtration on $\mathcal{N}(\mathcal{U})$, yielding a point cloud with a different global topology at each stage. \\
+\item Given a discrete approximate circle bundle over a base space $B$ and an open cover $\mathcal{U}$ for $B$, we introduce a weights filtration on the nerve complex $\mathcal{N}(\mathcal{U})$ and a corresponding notion of persistence for characteristic class representatives (Section~\ref{sec: Weights Filt}).
+We then propose a scheme for coordinatization and dimensionality reduction which produces a map from the dataset to the total space of the associated bundle $V(2,d)\times_{O(2)}\mathbb{S}^{1}$, where $V(2,d)$ denotes the Stiefel manifold of 2-planes in $\mathbb{R}^{d}$ (Section~\ref{sec: Coordinatization}).
+Our pipeline is designed to be compatible with any stage of the weights filtration on $\mathcal{N}(\mathcal{U})$, yielding multi-scale representations and coordinatizations of the data consistent with its multi-scale global topology. \\